Ulick O'Connor: Career and writings

 After practising at the Irish Bar in Dublin, O'Connor spent time as a critic before turning to writing.
 His work spanned areas such as biography, poetry, Irish history, drama, diary, and literary criticism.
 He was a sports correspondent for The Observer from 1955 to 1961.

 He was a well-known intellectual figure in contemporary Irish affairs and expressed strong opinions against censorship and the war on drugs.
-He contributed a regular poetry column to Irish daily the Evening Herald, also wrote a column for the Sunday Mirror and a sporting column for the Sunday Times, as well as broadcasting on RTÉ.
+He contributed a regular poetry column to the Irish daily the Evening Herald, also wrote a column for the Sunday Mirror and a sporting column for the Sunday Times, as well as broadcasting on RTÉ.

-His best known writing was his biographies of Oliver St. John Gogarty, Brendan Behan, his studies of the early 20th-century Irish troubles and the Irish Literary Revival.
+His best-known writing was his biographies of Oliver St. John Gogarty, Brendan Behan, his studies of the early 20th-century Irish troubles and the Irish Literary Revival.

 He was also known for the autobiographical The Ulick O’Connor Diaries 1970-1981: A Cavalier Irishman (2001), which details his encounters with well-known Irish and international figures, ranging from political (Jack Lynch and Paddy Devlin) to the artistic (Christy Brown and Peter Sellers).
 It also documents the progress of the Peace Process during the same time, and the progress of the Northern Ireland Assembly.
 Although he travelled extensively, O'Connor lived in his parental home in Dublin's Rathgar.
 He was a member of Aosdána.

 O'Connor's great-grandfather was Matt Harris, Land Leaguer, Fenian, and Irish Parliamentary Party Member of Parliament.
 He was related to American actor Carroll O'Connor.
 He died on 7 October 2019, five days short of his 91st birthday.